Maximinodotpy/Gitdown/readme.txt

 This plugin uses the following third Party Services and Programs.

-- *Globster.xyz*: Is used in the how to section for Gitdown, to teach glob patterns.
+- *Globster.xyz*: Is used in the how-to section for Gitdown, to teach glob patterns.
     - [Homepage](https://globster.xyz/)
     - [Privacy Policy](https://globster.xyz/privacy/)
 - *Tailwindcss*: Is used to style the main admin UI.
     - [Homepage](https://tailwindcss.com/)
 - *Vue.js*: Is used for the main admin UI and its interactivity features.
     - [Homepage](https://vuejs.org/)
-- *mnapoli/FrontYAML*: Is used to get frontmatter information in markdown file.
+- *mnapoli/FrontYAML*: Is used to get frontmatter information in markdown files.
     - [Homepage](https://github.com/mnapoli/FrontYAML)
 - *git-php*: Is used to clone and fetch git repositories.
     - [Homepage](https://github.com/czproject/git-php)